-Split URL test consists of taking two or more variants of a web page and dividing your users website traffic between them.
-The goal of the test is to determine which variation provides the best performance, as defined by the parameters of the test.
+Split URL test consists of taking two or more variants of a web page and dividing your website traffic between them.
+The test's goal is to determine which variation provides the best performance, as defined by the parameters of the test.

-Let’s start with breaking down what an A/B test does.
+Let’s start by breaking down what an A/B test does.
 It takes two similar versions of a web page, which generally have a minor change at a page element level.
 The variable is often a design or content change in a single place.
-For example, the colour of a CTA button or the title of the page could be a potential variable.
+For example, the color of a CTA button or the page's title could be a potential variable.
 The test is then set up, indicating the different versions.
 When the test is executed, all the versions are accessed by the same URL.
-A/B testing is a great optimization tool for individual web pages, and is often used to conduct quick tests.
+A/B testing is a great optimization tool for individual web pages and is often used to conduct quick tests.

-On the other hand, the variants of a split URL test vary at a page level, rather than at an element level.
-As long as the overall goal of the page remains the same, the variants can be dramatically different.
+On the other hand, the variants of a split URL test vary at a page level rather than at an element level.
+As long as the page's overall goal remains the same, the variants can be dramatically different.
 In fact, a common use case of this CRO technique is to test out redesigned websites, using the existing design as a control.

 When to use what